pesto-students/n7-dreamstock-backend-iota-1/README.md

 ## License

-This project is licensed under the [Dearm Stock] License.
+This project is licensed under the [DreamStock] License.